loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ### The problem ⚡

 We have two `useEffect` hooks, the first one is handling the api call on initial render and the other will call the `onSuccess` function, by asuming when there is no loading, no error, but there is data it must have been a successfull call.
 Make sense right?
-Sure for the first call this is true.
+Sure for the first call this is true and probably will never fail.
 But you also loose the direct connection between the action and the function that needs to be called.
 Also there is no 100% guarantee that this case will only happen if the fetch action has succeeded

 ### The solution ✅